 Step 3: Break the Activities Down into Tasks

 The next level in the user story map is User Tasks.
 These are the tasks the user needs to complete to accomplish the activity.
 They include specific features inside your product.
-You need to break the activities down into tasks and describe them from the user’s perspective.
-Most of them will be too complex and time-consuming to complete in one sprint.
+You need to break the activities into tasks and describe them from the user’s perspective.
+Most will be too complex and time-consuming to complete in one sprint.

 Step 4: Prioritize, Divide, and Split